MangiolaLaboratory/HPCell/README.md

 3.  x: User specified character vector for the column from which we subset the samples for pseudobulk analysis

-This step consists of 6 substeps: Identify missing genes, create a Zero-Count Matrix for Missing Genes, reset row and column names, transform data into `SummarizedExperiment`, clearing Row Metadata, appending missing genes and reordering and filtering rows for consistency and Combining Samples into a Unified Dataset.
+This step consists of 3 substeps: Identify missing genes, appending missing genes and reordering + filtering rows for consistency and Combining Samples into a Unified Dataset.

     HPCell::pseudobulk_merge(create_pseudobulk_sample,
                               assays = "RNA",